towalink/wgconfig/src/README.md

 * del_peer(key)
   Removes the peer with the given (public) key

-  Note: Comment lines immediately before the Peer section
+  Note: Comment lines immediately before the Peer section are removed, too.

   Parameters:
   * key (str): Public key of the peer